Merkoba/Harambe/README.md

 `max` is the max file size for that key.

 If `max` is set to 0 it will use the default max file size config.

+If `list` is true, the user can access the list if they use their key.

+For example: `site.com/list?key=secretUserKey`

 ---